 See?
 Easy peasy!
 This is something that you can quickly cook in the background while you’re working on your main dish…it couldn’t be a simpler side dish.

-And, just in case you’re in need of a few main courses – tomorrow is an exciting day for the Freezer Meal Boot Camp collection!
-Bright and early tomorrow morning, the first two kid-friendly Freezer Meal Boot Camps will be available.
+And, just in case you’re in need of a few main courses – there are two new packs in the Freezer Meal Boot Camp collection!
+The first two kid-friendly boot camps are now available.

 These sets of 10 meals each have been designed for the kids (and kids at heart 😉) in your family.
 I’ve used simpler ingredients and seasoning in these meals, with flavors that kids and adults will love!
 I’ve had so many requests for kid-friendly packs over the years, and I’m excited to finally be sharing these sets with you.